WELCOME

 WOL850(26) Decriminalizing Behavioral Health Challenges: A Public Health Approach

 Description: Individuals with behavioral health challenges are overrepresented in the criminal justice system, to the point that some refer to the "criminalization of mental illness."
 This didactic will explore the prevailing approaches to "decriminalizing" behavioral health issues — the sequential intercept model (SIM).
 It will explore how the SIM can utilize public health theory to become a "public health approach in a public safety costume."
-CE Credits: APA-2; CPRP-2; LSW/LCSW/LPC/LMFT-2; NBCC-2; PA Act48-2; PCB-2; IACET-.2 Objectives: Upon completion, participants will be able to: Provide an overview of the sequential intercept model.
+CE Credits: CPRP-2; LSW/LCSW/LPC/LMFT-2; NBCC-2; PA Act48-2; IACET-.2 Objectives: Upon completion, participants will be able to: Provide an overview of the sequential intercept model.
 Discuss how the continuum of prevention can help more efficiently target which interventions should be employed in which intercepts.
 Discuss how the spectrum of prevention can be consulted to bolster the SIM and better address the relationship among social determinants of health, behavioral health challenges and criminal offending.

 AMOUNT